kiritisagar/JENKINS/3.maven-jenkins-integration/readme.md

    - For a standard Maven build, enter `clean install` in the `Goals and options` field.
    - If you want to skip tests, use `clean install -DskipTests`.

-3. **Optional: Post-build actions**
-   - You can configure post-build actions like archiving the artifacts, sending notifications, deploying to a server, or triggering other jobs.

-4. Click `Save` to store your job configuration.

-### **Step 6: Run the Maven Job**
-1. Go back to your Jenkins job dashboard.
-2. Click `Build Now` to start the Maven build process.
-3. Jenkins will fetch the source code from your repository, run the Maven build, and display the results in the build logs.

-### **Step 7: View Build Results**
-1. After the build is complete, you can view the console output by clicking on the build number under `Build History`.
-2. Jenkins will show the output of the Maven build, including any compilation errors, test results, and final status.

 ### **Example: Jenkins Pipeline with Maven (Declarative Pipeline)**
 If you prefer to use a Jenkins Pipeline (Jenkinsfile), here’s an example: